RedCrewOS/api-sdk-creator-js/http-client/README.md

 Here we're seeing the beauty in the use of currying so that we can map the `updateCustomer` function over the `customer` with a new `name`)

-`Maybe` is an example of a set of parametric polymorphic data types called Algebraic Data Types (ADTs) which are "Container types" that "implement" different interfaces (such as [Functor, Applicatives and others](https://medium.com/@tzehsiang/javascript-functor-applicative-monads-in-pictures-b567c6415221#.rdwll124i)).
+`Maybe` is an example of a group of types called Algebraic Data Types (ADTs) which are "Container types" that "implement" different interfaces (such as [Functor, Applicatives and others](https://medium.com/@tzehsiang/javascript-functor-applicative-monads-in-pictures-b567c6415221#.rdwll124i)).
 ADTs allow us to compose functions together while encapsulating the messiness of dealing with errors and asynchronous behaviour.
-Because Javascript doesn't natively have ADTs this library relies on a ADT library called [Crocks](https://crocks.dev/).
+Because Javascript doesn't natively have ADTs this library relies on an ADT library called [Crocks](https://crocks.dev/).

 Having encapsulated the abstraction of *"if there is a value do something else do nothing"* into a parametric polymorphic Sum Type it can be used with any other type.
-When you have Sum Types of Sum Types of Sum Types you have many layers to peel through, which brings us to Monads<sup>11</sup> as not only can Monads `map`, they can `chain` to avoid the nesting problem.
+When you have Sum Types of Sum Types of Sum Types you have many layers to peel through, which brings us to Monads<sup>12</sup> as not only can Monads `map`, they can `chain` to avoid the nesting problem.
 For a more complete discussion of Monads see some of the references.

-Therefore, the reason that the function types return an `Async` is that `Async` is Crock's "lazy asynchronous Sum Type"<sup>12</sup>, which therefore allows us to compose/chain asynchronous functions together, allowing SDK developers to define different tracks for handling errors, HTTP errors (failures), and all manner of outcomes.
+Therefore, the reason that the function types return an `Async` is that `Async` is Crock's "lazy asynchronous monadic Sum Type"<sup>13</sup>, which therefore allows us to compose/chain asynchronous functions together, allowing SDK developers to define different tracks for handling errors, HTTP errors (failures), and all manner of outcomes.

 We let `Async` take care of the plumbing so that we can just write the functions we need.